Gaetz/node-training/07.item-marketplace/lecture-notes.md

 }
 ```

-Use it in the signup.ts file:
+Use it in the signup.ts file.
+We also add the user creation logic:
 ```
 ...
 import { BadRequestError } from '../errors/bad-request-error'